 A great place to get a look at the materials is at NCHE’s Thrive!
-Conference which is held on the weekend after Memorial Day.
+Conference which is held annually in the spring.

 For a more detailed and comprehensive description we refer you to the book: Top Picks for Homeschool Curriculum, by Cathy Duffy; Website: cathyduffyreviews.com.

 Switched on Schoolhouse (traditional)

 Bob Jones University Press (traditional)